gpdowney/Dawn-of-Somethings/src/slavery.md

 The French people produced the luxury that defined the French court.
 The Egyptian people built the Pyramids to honor the dead Pharaoh.
 In return, French Kings and Egyptian Pharaohs acted as conduit to the spiritual realm on behalf of their people.
-They hosted feasts and debt relief.
-And they offered moral instruction through torture.

 Like the Wednat, the French also practiced public torture.
 For the French, however, the torture was construed as care.